Deltares/imod-python/docs/faq/index.rst

 may be billions of parameter values to configure.
 Python provides an enormous number of tools to help you configure, but working with any programming lanuage brings its own complexities.
-Consequently, this Frequently Asked Questions (FAQ) section has been organized by subject.
+Consequently, this Frequently Asked Questions (FAQ) section has been organized by subject:

 .. toctree::
    :titlesonly:

-   :hidden:
+   general
+   how-do-i/index
+   python
+   modeling